Phalanstere/loopedEvents/README.md

 ```javascript
 color: "red"
   ```
+and you have to be careful with the trailing comma.

+If your syntax is not correct the editor simply will not store it.

 #Features

-The style properties you can manipulate with the library are endless.
+The style properties you can manipulate with the loopedEvents library are endless.
 It allows almost everything, that you can do with the **Greensock** library.
-Much slowser, but also supported, the **JQUery** library.
+Much slower, but also supported: the **JQUery** library.
-Another library which is embedded is **Raphael**.
+Another cool library -which is embedded is **Raphael** (mainly for the treatment of svg graphics)
 One very nice feature: There is a template that allows ** progressive \*.svg painting**

 Since the power of loopedEvents depends upon the multitude of usable templates, it makes sense to extend the template system.